hapipal/hapipal.com/lib/content/getting-started.md

                 throw Boom.notFound('Looks like we don\'t have any riddles.
 Sorry!');
             }

-            // Use the total riddle count determine a random offset const randomOffset = Math.floor(Math.random() * count);
+            // Use the total riddle count to determine a random offset const randomOffset = Math.floor(Math.random() * count);

             // Grab the Riddle at that random offset